 Source: “Canadian Nutrient File 2015”

 Consuming them during daily meals in a well-balanced diet is the safest way and is sufficient to meet the required needs.
 Some studies have shown that high vitamin C supplement consumption can increase the risk of premature birth.
-There are also some reports of babies developing scurvy due to mothers taking vitamin C supplements.
 Therefore, you should consult a physician before taking any supplements.

-Another concern for pregnant women is, can too much vitamin C cause miscarriage?
+A common question that pregnant women ask is if too much consumption of Vitamin C cause miscarriage?
 Although there have been instances of women suffering from miscarriages, there is no scientific proof that this is caused by Vitamin C. Pregnancy is a time when women need to protect their bodies and a healthy amount of this nutrient can help keep problems like low immunity at bay.